glkc/PAS/README.md

     * Any group containing all the specified members is returned, i.e. when query members are a subset of group members.

 ## Unit Tests
-Unit tests are written for certain scenarios and it can be running the file Test.py
+Unit tests are written for certain scenarios and it can be verified by running the respective file *Test.py
 ```
+> python LogicTest.py
-> python Test.py
+> python PathTest.py
+> locust -f LoadTest.py --host=http://HOST:PORT
 ```